AIYoungcino/AuxliaryDetection/README.md

 # AuxliaryDetection
 An efficient plug and play auxliary used for multi-object detection.
-We will win inference speed.
+We will win the inference.